kurtrahir/ANN/readme.md

 $$\mathbf{O}(i,j) = \sum_{n=0}^{k_x} \sum_{m=0}^{k_y} \mathbf{I}(i+n,j+m)\cdot \mathbf{K}(n,m)$$

 This is technically the cross correlation ($\ast$) of the input and the kernel.
-These layers are called convolution for reasons that will become clear during the gradients discussion.
+These layers are called convolutional for reasons that will become clear during the gradients discussion.
 This is the case for a single channel image.
 If the input has several output channels, the kernel should have the same number of channels.
 For example for $c$ input channels, $I$ is now $(x,y,c)$ and $K$ is now $(k_x,k_y,c)$.
 The output becomes:

 $$\mathbf{O}(i,j) = \sum_{l=0}^{c}\sum_{n=0}^{k_x} \sum_{m=0}^{k_y} \mathbf{I}(i+n,j+m,l)\cdot \mathbf{K}(n,m,l)$$